 What is Finger Feeding?

 Finger feeding involves a baby receiving breast milk or formula via a very narrow feeding tube while they suckle your finger.
-When a baby sucks on finger and tube together with their tongue in the right position, and with their lips making a seal on the finger, milk is drawn up the feeding tube from a container of milk.
+When a baby sucks on a finger and tube together with their lips making a seal around the finger, milk will be drawn up the feeding tube from a container of milk.
 A curved tip syringe can also be used to drip milk into a baby’s mouth alongside the finger instead of a tube.
 Finger feeding is an alternative to using a bottle or cup if a baby needs a supplement and it can also be used as a suck training technique.
-This article looks at the ways finger feeding can be useful, how to do it, and the pros and cons with this technique.
+This article looks at the ways finger feeding can be useful, the pros and cons with this technique and how to do it.

 When is finger feeding useful?